GerarC/Zettelkasten/Resources/Pre process Annotations/ITN Introduction to Networks.md

 The two most common types of network infrastructures are Local Area Networks (LANs), and Wide Area Networks (WANs).
 A LAN is a network infrastructure that provides access to users and end devices in a small geographical area.
 A LAN is typically used in a department within an enterprise, a home, or a small business network.
 A WAN is a network infrastructure that provides access to other networks over a wide geographical area, which is typically owned and managed by a larger corporation or a telecommunications service provider.

-**LANs**
+**lans**
-A LAN is a network infrastructure that spans a small geographical area.
-LANs have specific characteristics:
+a lan is a network infrastructure that spans a small geographical area. lans have specific characteristics:
--   LANs interconnect end devices in a limited area such as a home, school, office building, or campus.
+-   lans interconnect end devices in a limited area such as a home, school, office building, or campus.
--   A LAN is usually administered by a single organization or individual.
-Administrative control is enforced at the network level and governs the security and access control policies.
+-   a lan is usually administered by a single organization or individual. administrative control is enforced at the network level and governs the security and access control policies.
--   LANs provide high-speed bandwidth to internal end devices and intermediary devices
+-   lans provide high-speed bandwidth to internal end devices and intermediary devices

 **WANs**
 The figure shows a WAN which interconnects two LANs.
 A WAN is a network infrastructure that spans a wide geographical area.
 WANs are typically managed by service providers (SPs) or Internet Service Providers (ISPs).